Dansby Swanson Player Props: Cubs vs. Marlins

-The Chicago Cubs, including Dansby Swanson and his .475 slugging percentage in past 10 games, including four extra-base hits but no homers), battle starting pitcher Bryan Hoeing and the Miami Marlins at Wrigley Field, Saturday at 2:20 PM ET.
+The Chicago Cubs, including Dansby Swanson and his .513 slugging percentage in past 10 games, including four extra-base hits but no home run), battle starting pitcher Sandy Alcantara and the Miami Marlins at Wrigley Field, Sunday at 2:20 PM ET.

-In his previous game he had a one-hit showing (1-for-4) against the Marlins.
+He had a one-hit showing in his previous game (1-for-3) against the Marlins.

 Dansby Swanson Game Info & Props vs. the Marlins